adamchristopherson/RepData_PeerAssessment1/PA1_template.md

 ## What is mean total number of steps taken per day?

-To answer this question,s we will first aggregate the data by the date, noting that we are instructed to omit any intervals for which there is no recorded data.
+To answer this question, we will first aggregate the data by the date, noting that we are instructed to omit any intervals for which there is no recorded data.

 ```r